After all, there is no such thing as a “perfect” marriage.

-Before you focus on the things that don’t work on your marriage, start with the thoughts and signs your marriage is worth saving, but what are these signs?
+How to know if your marriage is worth saving?
+Before you focus on “How to save my marriage?” and the things that don’t work on your marriage, start with the thoughts and signs your marriage is worth saving, but what are these signs?

 1. You’re having second thoughts

 Okay, so you have decided that you want to divorce your spouse.
-However, why are you having second thoughts?
+However, why are you having thoughts in your head like, “Is my marriage worth saving?”

 You’re bothered, can’t even sleep, and you are wondering if it’s the right thing to do.
-This must be one of the major signs your marriage is worth saving.
+This must be one of the significant signs of saving a relationship.

 2. It all started when you had kids

-We’re not blaming the kids but if your constant misunderstandings started when you had your little kids then this is something that you should understand.
+We’re not blaming the kids, but if your constant misunderstandings started when you had your little kids, you should understand.

 It’s not like you want to be tired and stressed out, but children require dedication and adjustments.
 This doesn’t mean that your relationship is gone or won’t work.